redcodefinal/pixel_lang_kemal/README.md

 Some programs need an input to work properly, but will run without.

-basic --> calculator: Takes an expression (like 20+10 or 30-30 no spaces)
+basic --> calculator: Takes an expression (like 20+10 and 30*30+40 no spaces, runs each operation from left to right)

 basic --> counter: Takes a number